WBBSE Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions

 Read and Learn More WBBSE Class 9 History Short Answer Questions

 Question 3.
-Write a note on the bombing by USA at Hiroshima and Nagasaki.
+Write a note on the bombing by the USA at Hiroshima and Nagasaki.

 Question 4.
 Why did Hitler sign the Munich Pact?